 (There was an accident of a bus and a truck throwing the road out of the gear, everyone were hoping against the hope that people would survive, Emergency services were in hot water, The traffic police were running from heaven to earth, the news was spreading like wildfire, people were showing a clean pair of heels, it as under god’s thumb, this only happens once in a blue moon.)

-(Since a month vault, Trevor, Alex, and Michael’s blossom friend, vault was absent.
+(Since a month vault, Trevor, Alex, and Daniel’s blossom friend, vault was absent.
 Everyone thought what happened to their vault.)

-Michael: where do you think vault is?
+Daniel: where do you think vault is?

 Alex: I don’t know, it’s out of the way!